tamasszoke/mern-seed/README.md

 ![Docker](https://img.shields.io/badge/Docker-v20-informational)
 ![Cypress](https://img.shields.io/badge/Cypress-v10-informational)

-Modern, complete boilerplate for MERN stack development with TypeScript and Docker.
+Boilerplate for MERN stack development with TypeScript and Docker.

 ## Introduction

-A modern, clean, and consistent boilerplate using the best practices for Node.js and React, keeping scalability and performance in mind.
-The advanced structure allows building applications of any size.
+Modern, clean, and consistent TypeScript boilerplate that incorporates best practices for Node.js and React, keeping scalability and performance in mind.
+The advanced structure enables the development of applications of any size.
+It includes authentication and end-to-end tests, with a script for the [quick setup](#automated-setup).

 ## Support